Extrusion Questions

 Q: Do you manufacture your own foam?

-A: We manufacturers our XLPE bun product line overseas using our own presses and molds.
-Our extruded XLPE rolls (XE) are manufacturered in Elkhart, Indiana.
+A: We manufacture our XLPE bun product line overseas using our own presses and molds.
+Our extruded XLPE rolls (XE) are manufactured in Elkhart, Indiana.
 We also work with a variety of top foam manufacturers across the world to provide a wide range of products and SKUs.

 Q: How many locations do you have?